ellie-bogdanov/data-base-management-system/tasks.md

 # Tasks

 ## 25/05/2024
-~~1. fix the bug with the logger to include integers and doubles~~
+- [x] fix the bug with the logger to include integers and doubles
-2. in dbms.cpp implement a working destructor
-3. add transaction logs to every command ran by the user
+- [ ] add transaction logs to every command ran by the user
+- [ ] add database class that will store related tables
-4. implement data storage for tables
+- [ ] implement data storage on file for tables
-5. implement data storage for data bases
+- [ ] implement data storage on file for data bases
+- [ ] implement data storage on file for the whole dbms
-6. implemenbt recovery mechanisms
+- [ ] implemenbt recovery mechanisms